clickfunnels2/refine-rails/docs/conditions/querying.md

 The Condition's `apply` method is where this finally happens.

-The most fundamental concept that underpins the entire Hammerstone Filter Builder is that <em>each condition is responsible for binding itself to the query.</em>
+The most fundamental concept that underpins the entire Refine Filter Builder is that <em>each condition is responsible for binding itself to the query.</em>

 That means that we can let the TextCondition concern itself only with text.
 The TextCondition can worry about things like finding records where
 - an attribute starts with `[foo]`